 ./rdesktop -r usbrdr terminal.server.hostname

-More detailed information on how to use USB Redirector for Linux:
+More Information on How to Use USB Redirector for Linux

 USB Redirector for Linux works on the following Linux distributions:

 - Debian 6 and newer

 - RedHat 6 and newer